Tool Documentation:

 -s <srcp>,<dstp>,<tag> prepend dummy SCTP header with specified

-source/dest ports and verification tag (in DECIMAL).
+source/destination ports and verification tag (in DECIMAL).

 Automatically prepends Ethernet & IP headers as well.